Varadad/final_project_2020Sp/README.md

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h2b-overflow-days-hist.png?raw=true "Day on which the hospitals overflow")

-Test-2: After the implementation of lockdown
+**Test-2**: After the implementation of lockdown

 The following plot shows the simulation when the population was reduced by 25% then how the beds in hospitals are occupied and it shows that they do overflow.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h2F-beds-vs-days.png?raw=true "Available beds vs Days")

-In the following plot we can see that percent vacant beds is zero, i.e. there is an overflow
+In the following plot we can see that percentage of vacant beds is zero for the entire simulation, i.e. there is an overflow

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h2F-percent_vacant_beds-hist.png?raw=true "Percent Vacant Beds Hist")